 The central monument of the Piazza di Spagna is the church of the Trinità del Monte.
-This is located at the top of the steps, with a Gothic style and a facade adorned with symmetrical bell towers.
+It is located at the top of the staircase, with a gothic style and a facade adorned with symmetrical bell towers.

 5. Restaurants around PIazza Spagna

-If you are visiting Piazza di Spagna you should not overlook the restaurants to eat in Rome around it.
-They have unique dishes with typical foods, but not only that, they also offer different dishes for all the people who visit the place.
+If you are going to visit the Piazza di Spagna you should not overlook the restaurants to eat in Rome around it.
+They have unique dishes with the typical foods, but not only that, they also offer different dishes for all the people who visit the place.

 This restaurant is suitable for vegetarians and with the option to create gluten-free or vegan dishes.
 You can find Italian food with Roman specialties.

-It offers meals for dinner, lunch, brunch and they are always open until late.
+They offer meals for dinner, lunch, brunch and are always open late.
 Meal prices range from 4,50 € to 16,00 €.

 Fashion It Caffe' Restaurant

 Near the PIazza Spagna is this 4 star restaurant, serving Mediterranean and Italian food.
-It has outdoor seating for you to enjoy Rome's pleasant climate and scenery.
+It has outdoor seating so you can enjoy the nice weather in Rome and the scenery.

-In addition, their service is of quality, they are experts in making desserts and cocktails.
+Also, their service is quality, they are experts in making desserts and cocktails.
 Their prices are quite affordable so that the whole family can eat.